reconquest/shadowd/README.md

 ### SSL certificates

-Assume attacker gained access to your servers, he can wait for next password update and do man-in-the-midddle attack, afterwards passwords on servers will be changed on him password and get more access to the servers.
+Assume attacker gained access to your servers, he can wait for next password update and do man-in-the-middle attack, afterwards passwords on servers will be changed on him password and get more access to the servers.

-For solve this problem should use SSL certificates, which confirm the authority of login distribution server.
+For solving that problem one should use SSL certificates, which confirms authority of the login distribution server.

-For generating SSL certificates you should have trusted host (shadowd server dnsname) or trusted ip address, if you will use localhost for shadowd server, you can skip this step and shadowd automatic specify current hostname and ip address as trusted, in other cases you should pass options for setting trusted hosts/addresses of shadowd.
+For generating SSL certificates you should have trusted host (shadowd server DNS name) or trusted ip address, if you will use localhost for shadowd server, you can skip this step and shadowd will automatically specify current hostname and ip address as trusted, in other cases you should pass options for setting trusted hosts/addresses of shadowd.